COVID -19 Safety Plan for Tasting Room and Wine Store Operations

 - We have identified tools, machinery, equipment and surfaces that workers and/or guests share and have implemented procedures to limit the shared use of same.
 This includes implementing new sanitation protocols.

-PROTOCOLS TO REDUCE THE RISKS ASSOCIATED WITH CONTRACTING COVID-19
+PROTOCOLS & POLICIES TO REDUCE THE RISKS ASSOCIATED WITH CONTRACTING COVID-19

 - We have moved to a tasting by appointment only model.
 Although tasting rooms are NOT required (like restaurants for example) to halve their occupancy, we feel that 2m physical distancing between staff and guests is only possible if we host bre-booked tasting appointments.
 As such, we are LIMITING the number of guests at Beaufort at any one time.
 Tastings will be hosted on the deck adjacent to our tasting room (we have received a temporary expansion to our service area).
 In circumstances where weather does not allow for tastings outside, we will host tastings on the crush pad (part of the expanded service area).
 There is a strict max of 6 people per tasting group.